KDE/digikam-doc/setup_application/miscs_settings.rst

     digiKam Running Under Windows With DebugView

-- **Download Required Binary Data**: this button loads the deep-learning model files used with the face management, image quality sorting, and auto-tags features.
+- **Download Required Binary Data**: this button loads the deep-learning model files used with the face management, image quality scanning, and auto-tags features.
 Only use it if you bypassed this stage at the first-run of the application.

 - **Network Proxy Server Settings**: use this group the options to setup the `proxy server <https://en.wikipedia.org/wiki/Proxy_server>`_ settings for your local network.
 Leave empty if no proxy is required to access the Internet.
 Available Proxy options are listed below: